gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 source .bashrc
 ```

 ## SSH Authentication with private/public keys

 ![ssh login](resources/ssh-login.jpg)

-Setting up public/private keys for SSH login and authentication is a secure and fast way to authenticate with the Raspberry Pi and required for this hands-on lab.
+Setting up public/private keys for SSH authentication is a secure and fast way to authenticate from your developer machine to the Raspberry Pi and is required for this hands-on lab.

-The following creates a new SSH key, copies the public key to the Raspberry Pi.
+The following creates a new SSH key, and copies the public key to the Raspberry Pi.

 ### From Linux and macOS